 Come and Try Fishing

 Experienced volunteers from Fishcare Victoria will show small groups of children between the ages of 5 and 15 years the basics of fishing.
 Parents are required to help supervise the younger children.
 All fishing rods, tackle and bait are provided.
-As group sizes are limited to a maximum of 20 for each session, it is necessary to pre-book your place by phoning 03 5688 1554 or by sending an email with your details and preferred times from the contact page.
+As group sizes are limited to a maximum of 15 for each session, it is necessary to pre-book your place by phoning 03 5688 1554 or by sending an email with your details and preferred times from the contact page.
 We’ll get back to you to confirm your booking.
 Some places may be available on the each day, but pre-booking is the best way to avoid disappointment.
+When booking, please nominate preferred day and session, along with your childs name.

 Session times for “Come Try Fishing” are 10-00am and 2-00pm each day.

-This activity is sponsored by Fisheries Victoria and Fishcare.
+This activity is sponsored by Victorian Fisheries Authority and Fishcare.
 (Your recreational fishing licenses at work.)

 Unfortunately, due to rising cost’s, there will be a $2-00 charge for each child registered, payable at the reception table at the entrance, when the children arrive for their session.
 Each child will still receive a fishing rod and reel.